Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Introduction

-In comparison with Costello's result in \eqref{eq:CostelloResult}, we were not able to obtain the exact limiting distribution in the constant dimension regime.
-This is due to the fact that our techniques, essentially an application of the second moment method, do not exploit higher moments.
-Combining \cref{thm:AsymptoticDiscrepancy1} and \cref{thm:AsymptoticDiscrepancy2} shows that the asymptotic discrepancy of GOE matrices is $\Theta(\sqrt{nm}4^{-(1 + o(1))n/m^2})$ with high probability and thereby settles the conjecture of Kunisky and Zhang \cite{Kunisky24} for GOE matrices.
+One may interpret \cref{thm:GaussianDiscrepancy} as a matrix version of the asymptotic discrepancy results for Gaussian vectors discussed above, where Part~\ref{thm:GaussianDiscrepancy1} is the analog of result~\eqref{eq:TurnerResult} in the increasing dimension regime $m = \omega(1)$ and Part~\ref{thm:GaussianDiscrepancy2} is the analog of result~\eqref{eq:CostelloResult} in the constant dimension regime $m = O(1)$.
+However, unlike Costello's result \eqref{eq:CostelloResult}, we are not able to obtain the exact limiting distribution in the constant dimension regime.
+This is because our techniques, essentially an application of the second moment method, do not exploit higher moments.

+We organize the proof of \cref{thm:GaussianDiscrepancy} as follows: in \cref{sec:Preliminaries} we begin with some preliminary results on GOE matrices, and then give the proof based on the second moment method in \cref{sec:GaussianDiscrepancy}.